ControllerShell/cshell/README.md

 Read the license.
 If you agree to it, press Enter.

 Follow the on-screen instructions then you are ready to go! :)
+## Comparison
+### Developer (Non-Server)
+Allows you to work freely with the requirement of a workspace.
+### Server
+Build randomly generated PS games with a Game ID and no workspace.
+Recommended for CI.